-Next select Setup tab in the Menu column to show the available settings in the options column.
+Next select Setup tab in the Menu Column to show the available settings in the options column.
 Most defaults in this next area are probably sufficient, but you can decide if you want to make any changes.

 Select the Integrations tab in the Menu column.

 In this panel we have a list of Native Integrations that you can easily connect with.
-Select the Email Provider dropdown to choose the Email Service Provider you wish to use for your optin.
+Select the Email Provider dropdown to choose the Email Service Provider you wish to use for your campaign.

 Alternatively, you can select the Custom HTML option.
 Choosing this integration option will display a Custom HTML Form Code field so you can embed your own html form.

-Also, if you want to show a Privacy Statement in your optin you can enable that option here too.
+Also, if you want to show a Privacy Statement in your campaign you can enable that option here too.
 Once you enable the Privacy Statement, direct-select the default privacy statement text in the Preview column to edit it.
 For more information on the Privacy Statement, check out our documentation.

 You’re almost done!
-Select the Success tab from the Menu column.
+Select the Success tab from the Menu Column.